- July 19, 2018

 Historically, cutting edge research at the intersection of biology and technology brought us vaccines, cancer therapies, organ transplantation, and even babies.
 In a few years, science fiction will turn into science fact as human biotechnology takes us into uncharted waters.
 Smart contact lenses, 3-D printed organs, ulcer fighting robots, and limb regeneration are poised to revolutionize health and medicine.
 With the advent of CRISPR, gene editing could become more accurate and even ‘easy'.

 How do we envision and plan for a future where biotech is safe and ethical for everyone?
-How do scientists, lawmakers, and the public develop a framework for its ethical stewardship?
+How do scientists, lawmakers, and the public develop a framework for the ethical development, stewardship, and regulation of human biotechnologies?
 As biotech advances, the scientific community and the public have the opportunity to consider the possible future outcomes of this research.

 Marcy Darnovsky, PhD is Executive Director at the Center for Genetics and Society, a Berkeley, California-based social justice organization that works to ensure an equitable future in which human genetic and assisted reproductive technologies benefit the common good.
 She speaks and writes widely on human biotechnologies, focusing on their social justice, equity, human rights, and public interest implications.